 An occasional series featuring London statues to cherish, not to rubbish.

-The statue was unveiled twice – originally in Queen Square Garden, and for the second time in the Alf Barrett Playground in 2003, where it remains.
-The Trustees of the Garden seemed to come to the conclusion that it was inappropriate for such a statue to be located opposite one of Queen Charlotte, forgetting the old maxim that ‘a cat may look at a king’.
+The statue was unveiled twice – originally in Queen Square Garden, and for the second time in the Alf Barrett Playground in 2003, where it remains2Alf Barrett was a campaigner for tenants’ rights in the area during the 1970s and 1980s.
+The playground is scheduled for a revamp.
+Let’s hope they don’t remove the statue.The Trustees of Queen Square Garden seemed to come to the conclusion that it was inappropriate for such a statue to be located opposite one of Queen Charlotte, forgetting the old maxim that ‘a cat may look at a king’.

 Marcia suffered from epilepsy, and died in 1992, aged only 34.
 Humphry caught his last mouse in the same year.
 The statue, donated by Marcia’s mother Carole, is a tender tribute to cat and creator3See also:Hilda Kean, ‘Traces and Representations: Animal Pasts in London’s Present’.
 The London Journal, Vol. 36 No. 1, March 2011, 54–71.
 Ian Visits: London’s Pocket Parks: Alf Barrett Playground (ianvisits.co.uk), 6 June 2019.